-Attac chment No Details Attachment Accounts Paid - September 2019 Subject Index : FI Responsible Officer : M : Fl : M imple Majority M045A ichael Costarella, Manager Corporate and Community ervices COUN ICIL ROLE Advocacy Council advocates on its own behalf or on behalf of its unity to another level of government / body / agency.
-Executive Counc ubstantial direction setting and oversight role of the il eg. adopting plans and reports, accepting tenders, ng operations, setting and amending budgets.
-Legislative Include policie es adopting local laws, town planning schemes & s.
+Atta chment No Details chment No Accounts Paid - September 2019 Voting Requirement : Subject Index : Responsible Officer : : Simple Majority : FM045A : Michael Costarella, Manager Corporate and Community Services COU NCIL ROLE Advocacy When Council advocates on its own behalf or on behalf of its community to another level of government / body / agency.
+Executive The substantial direction setting and oversight role of the Council eg. adopting plans and reports, accepting tenders, directing operations, setting and amending budgets.
+Legislative Includes adopting local laws, town planning schemes & policies.
 Review When Council reviews decisions made by Officers.
-Quasi-Judicial affect arises justice Council determines an application / matter that directly a person's right and interests.
-The judicial character from the obligation to abide by the principles of natural .
-Examples of quasi-judicial authority include towning applications, building licences, applications for other permits / licences (eg under Health Act, Dog Act or Local Laws) and other decisions that may be appealable to the State
+Quasi-Judicial When Council determines an application / matter that directly affect a person's right and interests.
+The judicial character arises from the obligation to abide by the principles of natural justice.
+Examples of quasi-judicial authority include town planning applications, building licences, applications for other permits / licences (eg under Health Act, Dog Act or Local Laws) and other decisions that may be appealable to the State